yuninxia/HPCToolkit/doc/man/hpcrun.rst

   such as ``CPUTIME``, ``REALTIME``, or ``cycles`` is used, in addition to a call path profile based on this metric.

   This option also  traces any GPU operations if a ``-e gpu=*`` option is used to enable measurement of GPU activities.

   Note: ``-tt`` is recommended instead of ``-t`` if your program frequently launches GPU operations.

 ``-tt``, ``--ttrace``
   Like the ``-t`` option, record a call path trace based on asynchronous sampling of each CPU thread if a time-based sampling metric, such as ``CPUTIME``, ``REALTIME``, or ``cycles`` is used, in addition to a call path profile based on this metric.
   This option also traces any GPU operations if a ``-e gpu=*`` option is used to enable measurement of GPU activities.
-  Unlike ``-t``, also record a sample for a thread as it launches each GPU operation (if any).
+  Unlike ``-t``, this flag causes a sample to be recorded for a thread as it launches each GPU operation (if any).
 This option is recommended instead of ``-t`` when monitoring GPU-accelerated programs that launch many GPU operations per second.
-  Without ``-tt``, the activity seen on a CPU trace line at the time a kernel is launched is often from long ago, which makes it hard to understand how CPU activity relates to GPU activity.
+  Without ``-tt``, the activity seen on a CPU trace line at the time a kernel is launched is often from far earlier in the execution, which can make it difficult to relate to concurrent CPU and GPU activity.
-  Since additional non-sample elements are added, any statistical properties of the CPU traces are disturbed.
+  However, since `-tt` collects samples at an irregular rate, statistical properties of the CPU traces are disturbed and cannot be trusted when this flag is used.
-  Also see ``--trace``.
+  Also see ``-t``.

 OPTIONS: HPCTOOLKIT DEVELOPMENT
 -------------------------------